Nouman0x45/Nouman0x45/README.md

 - 🔭 I’m currently a **Jr. Year CS Undergrad at the University of Engineering & Technology Lahore🎓**

-- 🌱 I’m currently expanding my knowledge in MERN Stack.
+- 🌱 I’m currently expanding my knowledge in Mobile development.

 - 🥅 2022 Goals: Learning new technologies and gaining exposure.